 To run indexing

-Go to the Amazon CloudSearch console at https://console.aws.amazon.com/cloudsearch/home.
+Sign in to the AWS Management Console and open the Amazon CloudSearch console at https://console.aws.amazon.com/cloudsearch/home.

-In the Navigation panel, click the name of the domain that needs indexing.
+In the Navigation pane, click the name of the domain that needs indexing.

 Click OK in the Starting Indexing dialog box to return to the domain dashboard.

 Indexing Documents Using the Amazon CloudSearch AWS CLI

 aws cloudsearch index-documents command to rebuild your domain's search index.

 For information about installing and setting up the AWS CLI, see the AWS Command Line Interface User Guide.